marklchaves/caughtmyeye/_posts/2020-03-22-hugo-pagespeed.md

 ## Conclusion

 Which is the more "fair" assessment of Hugo's PageSpeed test?
+Would the demo sites or the official site be the better _litmus_ test?

 It's hard to say.
 There are countless factors involved with how websites perform.
-However, I believe demo sites will be closer to the truth.
+IMHO, I believe **demo** sites will be closer to the truth.
 Why?
-Because how they are developed is probably closer to how most sites are built (coming from experience).
+Because the way they're developed is probably closer to how most sites are built.
+This is coming from experience.

-When I run into an exceptionally fast site that is up to par with contemporary design aesthetics, I always wonder about their budget.
+When I run into an exceptionally fast site that's also well designed, I always wonder about their budget.
 I wonder if they had a loftier budget to spend on performance&mdash;compared to us _mortals_.

-Anyway, I feel there are two takeaways here.
+At any rate, I feel there are two takeaways here.

 1. If you're in the business of **making** page builders, site builders, or themes, then make sure your demo sites are fast.
-Your demos might be the only thing that people (like me) have for evaluating your performance skills.
+They might be the only sites that people (like me) have to evaluate your credibility.
-1. If you are **shopping** around for a site builder, page builder, or theme, then you should run [speed tests](https://developers.google.com/speed/pagespeed/insights/) on their demo sites.
-These demos should be sites that _showcase_ the best work of the designer/developer.
+1. If you are **shopping** around for a site builder, page builder, or theme, then you should run [speed tests](https://developers.google.com/speed/pagespeed/insights/) on the demo sites.
+These demos supposedly _showcase_ the best work of the designer/developer.

 Thanks for reading!